Home ยป Side Dish ยป Vegan Green Bean Casserole

 Laura Lawless, BASc

-This gorgeous, creamy Vegan Green Bean Casserole is the perfect addition to your plant-based holiday meal.
+This gorgeous, creamy Vegan Green Bean Casserole is the perfect addition to your plant-based holiday meal or for anyone that needs a dairy-free option.
 Made without canned soup or mushrooms, this easy side dish is a crowd pleaser!

 Click stars to rate now! ↑